johannsdg/johann/README.md

 While they are opt-in, we strongly recommend the use of the pre-commit hooks provided (see #Linting).
 These hooks will need to pass before a PR is accepted, and it helps to work through them ahead of time.
-If you don't know how to or don't want to bother with a particular hook failure(s), that's perfectly fine, and we will help you out at PR time -- just use `SKIP=<comma-separated list of hook names> make lint` or, as a last resort, `git [commit, push] --no-verify`
+If you don't know how to or don't want to bother with a particular hook failure(s), that's perfectly fine, and we will help you out at PR time -- just prepend your git commit and/or push command with `SKIP=[comma-separated list of hook names]` or, as a last resort, append `--no-verify`.

 ## Built With